romainreuillon/link/README.md

 docker-compose up
 ```

-Now you can connect you browser to http://localhost:7000.
+Now you can browse http://localhost:7000.

 Enjoy !